Diketene/wigcpp/README.md

 Output in stdout will be:

 ```
-Result in Thread0:0.00840976
+Result in Thread0: 0.00840976
-Result in Thread1:0.194625
+Result in Thread1: 0.194625
-Result in Thread2:-0.29277
+Result in Thread2: -0.29277
-Result in Thread3:-6.07534e-05
+Result in Thread3: -6.07534e-05
 ```

 ## ToDo

 This project is in progress.
-In further, benchmarks will be implemented, and performance optimization will be conducted through techniques such as:
+In further, more benchmarks will be implemented, and performance optimization will be conducted through techniques such as:

 1. Refactoring mathematical kernels using SIMD intrisics.
 2. LTO/PGO builds (LTO using GNU has added).
-3. Small Size Optmization for multi word int.
+3. More tests for `wigner6j` and `wigner9j`.

 ## License